mmower/aido/README.md

 The NEVER node expects one child that it ticks and then fails regardless of whether the child fails.

+## Not yet implemented

+The following are extensions of the choice idea that provide for non-uniform behaviour.
+They are given as separate nodes but, in practice, could be implemented by extending the existing `:choice` node type.

+### :weighted-choice

+The `:weighted-choice` node randomly selects a child to tick based on some weighting algorithm.

+### :choice-without-repetition

+The `:choice-without-repetition` node randomly selects a child to tick excluding children that have been ticked before.
+This is then a stateful node that uses the working memory to track which of its children have already been ticked.
+We may anticipate that a requirement might exist for some way to reset the memory.

 ## Extending AIDO

 Behaviours in AIDO are defined by creating new tick node types.
 A node type is defined by implementing 3